belmix/zclassic-swing-wallet-ui/docs/Readme-Windows.md

    and place it in the same folder as `zcashd.exe` and `zcash-cli.exe`.
 The result needs to be similar to:
 ![Screenshot](https://github.com/vaklinov/zclassic-swing-wallet-ui/raw/master/docs/ZClassicWinDir.png "ZClassic directory on Windows")

-4. Running the installed ZCash GUI wallet
+4. Running the installed ZClassic GUI wallet

    The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool
    (e.g. file manager).
 One way to run it from command line is: